MileHacker Logo

 The Victoria Falls Bridge, constructed in 1905, marked a turning point, linking what were then Northern and Southern Rhodesia.
 This rail link facilitated trade and tourism, slowly transforming the zone into a destination.

-Explore the falls from both the Zimbabwean and Zambian sides.
+Explore the falls from each of the Zimbabwean and Zambian sides.
 The Zimbabwean side has panoramic views, while the Zambian side permits closer access to sections like the Knife-Edge Bridge, where mist drenching occurs.

 Beyond the falls, the Zambezi River invites thrilling activities.
 White-water rafting, bungee jumping from the Victoria Falls Bridge, gorge swings, and zip-lining across the canyon are popular.
 Helicopter or microlight flights offer aerial panoramas.

-Visits to local villages provide insight into traditional life and dinner experiences.
+Going to see local villages provide insight into traditional life and dinner experiences.

 High water levels bring immense power and mist; low the level of the water offer clearer views and entry to Devil's Pool.